hanabi/hanabi.github.io/variant-specific/Pink.md

 <br />

+### Good Touch Principle

+* Due to the nature of pink cards being touched by a lot of different kinds of clues, they are a bit easier to duplicate than a normal suit, or even a rainbow suit.
+* However, just like any other suit, *Good Touch Principle* applies to pink cards.
+Players should 1) do their best to not duplicate pink cards and 2) assume by default that the remaining pink cards in their hand are "good".

 ### Pink Tempo Clues

 * If a player gives a *Tempo Clue* to a pink card, it is never a *Tempo Clue Chop Move*, even if it only gets one card played.